-Reading Residencies take place in your classroom during the school day with one of our Teaching Artists for 14-20 sessions.
+Reading Residencies activate English Language Arts curriculum through teaching key literacy skills using theater.
 The curriculum focuses on text evidence within the context of a Rep production.
 Students learn about theater, social-emotional skills, and how to analyze text with a theatrical lens.
-This program includes a Rep Immersion Day and a workshop with an artist from the production.

 Our Reading Residency program is built around a production from Milwaukee Rep’s season.
 A Teaching Artist explores reading comprehension skills such as summarizing, predicting, text analysis, character development, plot structure, visualization, and making connections to historical and literary themes.
 The residency has consistently yielded positive increases in text evidence, social emotional skills, and theater participation.

 Rep Education Program Standards

 Rep Education programs are designed to engage students in meaningful experiences that explore interdisciplinary topics and concepts connected to the art seen on Rep stages.
 All programs work to develop students’ skills in three primary areas:

 - Reading Comprehension (e.g. text evidence, reading enjoyment)

 - Social-Emotional Learning (e.g. relationship skills, social awareness)

 + Theater Participation (e.g. understanding of and involvement in theater)

 Because these three areas are based largely in English Language Arts and theater, Rep Education program objectives and measures are aligned to both Common Core, National Arts standards, and Wisconsin Model Academic standards.
 This allows us to best offer students holistic experiences at Milwaukee Rep and in the classroom that support and enhance existing grade-level curriculum.

 While specific standard-aligned objectives vary from program to program, Rep Education is happy to work with you to determine how our programming can best support your curriculum.
 Whether your students are attending a Student Matinee or participating in a residency experience, our arts-integration can be applied across grade levels and subjects, including (but not limited to):